Kouroshnj/node-user-management/README.md

-A simple node.js project, developed by a junior node.js developer
+A simple node.js project, developed by a junior node.js developer.